 Bull Shoals Lake is a 45,440-acre Corps reservoir on the White River on the Arkansas-Missouri state line - one of the clearest lakes in the Ozarks with rocky bluff shorelines and outstanding fishing.
 The conditions at Bull Shoals Lake set specific requirements for every dock, pier, bulkhead, and retaining wall built along its shoreline.

 Construction on Bull Shoals Lake requires understanding the reservoir's specific operating regime - one of the clearest lakes in the Ozarks with rocky bluff shorelines and outstanding fishing.
 Water level variation affects dock design, and substrate at each site determines pile embedment depth.
-Army Corps Section 404 permits and reservoir shoreline management plans govern all construction here.
+Army required waterway coordination and reservoir shoreline management plans govern all construction here.

 Shore Protect Team provides Coastal Erosion Control in Bull Shoals Lake, AR.
-We build dock and pier systems designed for the seasonal water level operating range, construct bulkheads and retaining walls for shoreline protection, and install marine piling for boat lifts.
-Permit applications to the reservoir authority and Army Corps are part of our project process.
+We build dock and pier systems designed for the seasonal water level operating range, construct bulkheads and retaining walls for shoreline protection, and install marine piling for boat lifts. required coordination to the reservoir authority and federally managed are part of our project process.

 Shore Protect Team provides coastal erosion control in Bull Shoals Lake, AR for residential and commercial waterfront properties on Bull Shoals Lake.
 Our work covers bulkhead construction and repair, pier and dock installation, retaining wall construction, seawall protection, boardwalks, bridges, marine piling, structure repair and maintenance, and waterfront demolition.
 Each Bull Shoals Lake, AR project is assessed for one of the clearest lakes in the Ozarks with rocky bluff shorelines and outstanding fishing before work begins.